 It can be difficult to teach your pet how to become a talented cinematographer, though.
 That’s why you need special equipment if you want to see what happens in your home while you’re at work.

-The pet collar cameras and accessories on this list are all specially designed to work on animals, so they’ll give you the best performance that you’ll find anywhere.
+We have found some of the best rated pet collar cameras and accessories on this list, so they’ll give you the best performance that you’ll find anywhere!

 1. Uncle Milton Pet’s Eye View Camera — Best Overall

 While you might think that a pet collar camera is just a funny gimmick, the Uncle Milton Pet’s Eye View is so good, you may just start using it for your family photos as well.
 It offers 640 x 480 resolution, which it then converts into 4” x 6” prints.
 These tiny little pictures are great for plastering on your fridge or even tucking inside your wallet.

 You can set the camera up to take pictures in intervals of 1, 5, or 15 minutes, giving you plenty of control over how much of your pet’s day you capture.
 The camera can store 40 pictures, giving you plenty of options at the end of the day.

 The package comes with a USB cable to allow you to upload your favorite pics, and it’s compatible with both Macs and PCs.
 When all is said and done, you’ll have tons of pictures on your hard drive.

 The camera itself is quite large, though, and it may overwhelm smaller pets.
 It’s probably best-suited for larger animals who are less likely to notice it bouncing around on their necks.

 If you want the inside scoop on what your pet is up to all day, you can’t beat Uncle Milton’s Pet’s Eye View.
 It will provide you with all the great pics that you never knew you were missing.